CristianColdea/transp_apps/README.md

 The object of this project is to Python code implementations of transportation applications, e.g., North-West Corner Method, transportation plan optimization with non-basic variables, travel distribution between zones.
-The code is going to be part of a transportation apps book.
+The code is going to be part of a transportation apps book writen by a group of authors.

 ## Screenshots
 ![Example screenshot](transportation_demand.png)